One of life’s legitimate superpowers is the ability to learn from your mistakes.

 Those advanced school days?
-They were an opportunity to set the future you up for personal, professional, and financial success.
+They were an opportunity to set up the future you for personal, professional, and financial success.
 Successes that could be exponentially more difficult if you did not take advantage of those advanced school days.

 Your early professional years?
 They were an opportunity to build your future career and your future retirement.
 Remember, taking 21 years to become a millionaire is WAY better when you start at 22 than at 42, so the time to begin preparing your financial future really was yesterday.